The radiation field on product cones: Propagation of singularities in the bulk

+\end{proposition} As the wavefront set is closed, this proposition yields regularity at the outgoing points ($\xib/\taub < 0$) sufficiently near $q_{0}$.

+The first statement (that the wavefront set lies in the characteristic set) is the main result of Section~\ref{sec:elliptic-regularity-bulk}, while the diffractive theorem (the absence of ``incoming'' wavefront set implies the absence of ``outgoing'' wavefront set) is proved in Section~\ref{sec:hyperb-prop-bulk}.

-Throughout this subsection and the next, we work only near $\mf \cap \cf$ and assume all operators and distributions are localized in a fixed neighborhood near this set.
-In particular, \emph{we always assume we are localized to a region with $x \leq 1/4$}.
-As mentioned earlier, we abuse notation and use the symbol $\Diffe$ to denote differential operators that are edge-like at $\cf$ (i.e., in $x$) and otherwise $\bl$-like at $\mf$ (i.e., in $\rho$).
-We measure $L^{2}$ with respect to the density for the metric $\rho^{2}g$; in local coordinates this has the form
+Throughout the rest of this section we use $Q_{j}$ to denote those first-order conic differential operators not lying in $\Diffb^{1}$.
+We set $Q_{0} = 1/x$, $Q_{1} = D_{x}$, and $Q_{j} = \frac{1}{x} D_{z_{j}}$ for local coordinates $z_{2},\dots, z_{n}$ on $Z$.
+We further \emph{assume all pseudodifferential operators and distributions are localized to a region with $x\leq 1/4$.} As mentioned above, we continue to abuse notation by using the symbol $\Diffe$ to denote differential operators that are edge-like at $\cf$ (i.e., in $x$) and otherwise $\bl$-like at $\mf$ (i.e., in $\rho$).
+We measure $L^{2}$ with respect to the density for the conic-$\bl$-metric $\rho^{2}g$; in local coordinates this has the form

 With respect to this density, we observe that $L$ has the following form: